 Technically, Lincoln didn’t run as a Republican, though, because he added loyal Southern Democrat Andrew Johnson to his ticket, creating a new National Union Party.
-The Senator made a name supporting universal white manhood suffrage in Tennessee, took a controversial stand against secession in 1860, and helped Union troops defend Nashville during the war.
+The Senator made a name supporting universal white manhood suffrage in Tennessee, took a controversial stand against secession there in 1860, and helped Union troops defend Nashville during the war.
 The cartoon above shows the former tailor Johnson helping Lincoln mend the Union back together.
 Meanwhile, with what little money they had, the Confederacy supported their old foe McClellan because they figured that if he won, he’d give up and they’d win.
 Northern Copperheads (Peace Democrats and Confederate sympathizers) also threw in their support for McClellan, along with other pacifists, churches, and some Republicans tired of the bloodshed.

 If their exhaustion seems weak in hindsight, remember that Grant was losing more troops per month than the U.S. lost in Vietnam in eleven years, from 1964-1973.
 If the Civil War took place today, then by the spring of 1864 around five million would’ve been dead and no one knew that the war would end within a year.
 How many of us today would really think that any cause other than mere survival, which wasn’t at stake in 1864, was worth that?